Dwi appreciates anyone with enthusiasm in science, grit, & passion to make a difference.

-The team: You will be a member of a young, collaborative, energetic, and international research group with a strong commitment to improve the lives of individuals affected by pediatric rare diseases, including neuromuscular and neurological disorders.
+The team: You will be a member of a young, collaborative, energetic, and international research group with a strong commitment to improving the lives of individuals affected by pediatric rare diseases, including neuromuscular and neurological disorders.
 The laboratory is located in the Rangos Research Building of the UPMC Children’s Hospital of Pittsburgh.
 In-house core facilities provide state-of-the-art technologies, including animal and cellular imaging, AAV production, flow cytometry, metabolic and genomic analyses.
 Our lab is equipped with dedicated instruments to assess neuromuscular functions in small animals.
 You will have access to full educational and professional development opportunities offered by the University of Pittsburgh School of Medicine.

 Ph.D. in genetics, molecular & cell biology, neuroscience, or any related disciplines.
 Candidate with >3 years of postdoctoral research experience may be appointed as a research scientist.

 Excellent organizational skills and a demonstrated ability to handle large phenotyping data.

 Proficient with standard molecular biology methods including but not limited to cell culture, transfections, molecular cloning, immunoassays, and quantitative real-time PCR.

 Creativity, self-motivation, and the ability to assimilate new information from multiple sources.